mlkr-rbi/developWithDocker-seminar/README.md

 Macintosh: https://docs.docker.com/desktop/install/mac-install/

-Use existing installation on one of the servers: **bea, jane or abacus**, ask system admin for group permissions.
+Use existing installation on one of the servers: **bea.zel.lo, or abacus1.zel.lo**, ask system admin for group permissions.
 For complete server names checkout the department wiki pages http://zel.irb.hr/wiki/tutorials:supercomputers.

 ## Building a Docker Image

    ### Introduction to Docker Image Building
    - Dockerfile is a procedure/code to build docker image
-   - Examples of minimal Dockerfile files are in this github repo
+   - Examples of minimal Dockerfile files are in this GitHub repository

    ![create virtual image](https://github.com/kmihak/developWithDocker/assets/64592696/b56cb97a-57bc-4c43-a4b6-1b90c556210a)